Climate scaremongers want new ways to punish us for being alive

-Failure is not an option at the United Nations, as member states want to punish countries who disregard non-binding emission targets.
+Last night on The Gunn Show, Michelle Stirling from Friends of Science joined Sheila Gunn Reid to discuss what unfolded in the United Arab Emirates during the annual climate summit.
+Stirling also talked about her recent battle for free speech and the academic exchange of ideas after two of her papers were censored.

-At their annual climate summit this week, one of the key proposals woefully championed is "scaling up accountability."
+During this week's United Nations climate change conference in the United Arab Emirates, one of the key proposals involved "scaling up accountability."

-The phrase, though purposefully vague, shows visceral intent to punish everyday people.
-Those countries who fail to comply with the Paris Accord must suffer the consequences of their inaction - no matter the cost.
+The phrase is intentionally vague, yet it implies repercussions for countries, businesses, and individuals failing to meet the ostensibly non-binding carbon emissions targets set by the Paris Accord.

+Calling something non-binding and then calling for consequences for those who don't comply meets the accepted definition of mandatory.

 Environment Minister Steven Guilbeault proudly announces "even more ambitious" emissions regulations at the UN's COP28 climate conference.
 "We're now aiming for at least a 75% reduction for the oil and gas sector by 2030 in Canada." https://t.co/RPFfbxm6px pic.twitter.com/ayY7YHh39v— Rebel News (@RebelNewsOnline) December 4, 2023

-Except for the global elites, calling something non-binding is just that.
-But in a world where up is down and down is up, we should be used to the double-speak by now.

-So, what are they going to do to us?
-Tax us more?
-Fine us?
-Silence us?
-Cancel us from polite society?
-All those things are happening already.

-Michelle Stirling from Friends of Science joins me tonight to discuss what's unfolding in the United Arab Emirates during the annual climate summit and what it means for you.
+Last night, Michelle Stirling from Friends of Science joined Sheila Gunn Reid to discuss what unfolded in the United Arab Emirates during the annual climate summit.

-Michelle also discusses her latest battle for free speech and the academic exchange of ideas after she had two papers censored.
+Michelle also discussed her recent battle for free speech and the academic exchange of ideas after two of her papers were censored.

 Start your free trial